Senior Vice President and Managing Director of CNN en Español and Hispanic Strategy for CNN/U.S.

-Since her arrival, Hudson re-launched CNN en Español's multi-platform business with expanded feeds for Latin America, Mexico and the United States, as well as revamping the network's programming and branding.
-She changed the channel from a news wheel to a program-based information network and added a studio in Miami, as well as expanding production in key bureaus in Mexico, Argentina, Washington, D.C. and Los Angeles.
-Hudson added new talent and hit shows such as Cala, Café CNN, Conclusiones and CNN Dinero, and launched originally produced documentaries, investigative series and live programming.
+In 2018, Hudson expanded CNN en Español's TV & digital operations in Argentina and Mexico and expanded the role of Cross-platform Content across all platforms to continue the brand's digital and social growth.
+However, she began the evolution of CNN en Español in 2010 when she took over the helm at CNN en Español and launched CNN en Español's multi-platform business with expanded feeds for Latin America, Mexico and the US Hispanic market, as well as revamping the logo, branding and programming.
+She changed the channel from a news wheel to a program-based network and added studio production in Miami, expanded production in Mexico, Washington DC and Los Angeles.
+Hudson added new talent and hit shows such as Café CNN, Conclusiones, CNN Dinero, Camilo, Fuentes Confiables, Nuestro Mundo, En Dialogo con Longobardi, etc. and launched originally produced documentaries, investigative series and live programming.

 From 1997 to 2005, Hudson served as senior vice president and editorial director of Cosmopolitan Television (a Hearst Entertainment and Syndication Group division), heading up the creation and development of the Cosmopolitan TV Networks, including Canal Cosmopolitan Iberia and Canal Cosmopolitan Latin America as well as the foundation for Cosmo TV Canada.
 There she led the research, development and creation of Cosmo TV, overseeing design of original programs, on-air packaging, promotions and program acquisitions, as well as the creation and production of original formats and the overall business strategy for the networks.

 Hudson also wrote and created the original drama, Miami Sands, Promark's internationally successful English-language American telenovela.